Cardiac Catheterization (cath) involves passing a catheter, a thin flexible tube, through a vein or artery in your arm or groin and into your heart.

 Innovative Diagnostic Equipment and Treatment Facilities

-The center also features a state-of-the-art electrophysiology (EP) lab which allows our physicians to perform diagnostic procedures that can detect an irregular heartbeat in the way the heart's electrical system functions.
+The hospital also features two state-of-the-art electrophysiology (EP) labs which allows our physicians to perform diagnostic procedures that can detect an irregular heartbeat in the way the heart's electrical system functions.

-Additionally, Rex offers MediGuide, a new technology that provides a safer way for patients to have heart procedures.
+Additionally, UNC REX offers MediGuide, a new technology that provides a safer way for patients to have heart procedures.
 MediGuide incorporates GPS technology to provide a real-time location of a heart catheter and to show the path the catheter needs to follow to reach the problem area of the heart.
 Typically used to treat atrial fibrillation and other heart rhythm irregularities, MediGuide dramatically reduces the amount of radiation received by the patient.
-Rex is proud to be the third hospital in the nation to offer this technology.
+UNC REX is proud to be the third hospital in the nation to offer this technology.